 For average operation in warm weather, the hood ports should be open.
-Ordinarily, these ports Fig. 9.
-The hood ports may be should be opened at the start opened by pulling out on the windsplits. of warm weather in the spring and left open until the beginning of cold weather in the fall.
-They may be opened by simply pulling out on the windsplits on the hood ports.
+Ordinarily, these ports should be opened at the start of warm weather in the spring and left open until the beginning of cold weather in the fall.
+They may be opened by simply pulling on the windsplits on the hood ports.